-Helmet A helmet will be used in all events.
-Each boy should have his own helmet.
-This can be a bicycle helmet or climbing helmet/hardhat with chin strap.
-Sleeping Bag Sub-zero temperatures are common when camping at 9,000 feet in February.
+Helmet A helmet will be used in some events.
+Each Scout should have his own helmet.
+This can be a bike helmet, ski helmet, or climbing helmet/hardhat with chin strap.
+Sleeping Bag Sub-zero temperatures are common when camping at 8,200 feet in February.
 Sleeping bags should be rated for a minimum of 20 degrees Fahrenheit.
 Summer weight sleeping bags are NOT adequate and can be dangerous or even fatal.
+Hand Warmers Hand warmers are great to have when the temperature drops.
 Boots Insulated boots will help keep the feet warm while standing on ice and in the snow.
 Wear layered socks, changed every day, and bring extra pairs in case they get wet.
 Scouts can use plastic bags or bread bags to serve as waterproof liners for their boots.
 Boots should not be too tight as this will restrict blood flow and increases the chance of developing frost bite.
 Gloves Any kind of warm, water-proof gloves.
 Consider bringing two pairs.
 Clothes Scouts should dress in multiple layers.
 Wicking materials should be closest to the skin, then insulating layers (e.g. wool, thermal underwear), with wind- and/or water-proof material as the outside layer.
 Do NOT wear anything cotton.
 Sleeping Pad A closed-cell foam pad, or pad with insulation, is critical to staying warm at night.
 An air mattress will not provide enough insulation to stay warm.
-Hockey Stick We will be playing Ice Hockey.
-Please bring helmets.
 Water Bottle It is easy to become dehydrated when camping in the winter.
 Scouts must bring a water bottle with them for all activities.
 Tarp A small tarp to put under your sleeping pad and sleeping bag.
 Socks Wear layered wool socks.
 Socks should be changed every day, and extras packed in case socks become moist or wet.
 Snow Pants Snow pants are encouraged to better enjoy activities on the ice and in the snow.
 Coat Layered coats, which can be shed to adjust to activity level, are best for winter camping.
 A heavy winter coat provides a suitable alternative.
 Insulated Hat Keep warm with an insulated hat that covers your ears.
 Scouts may consider a mask to cover exposed parts of their face.
 Sun Glasses Scouts can develop "snow blindness" from the sun reflecting off of the snow and ice.
 Scouts should bring sunglasses and should apply sunscreen on exposed skin.
-Snow Shoes Snow shoes are not required but will be useful during our Frozen Toe Snowshoeing & Beyond event.
-A limited number of snowshoes are available for the event and bring your own snowshoes will allow more to participate.
 Snacks Scouts should bring snacks that they can carry with them between activities.
 Flashlight or It is extremely dark at night at Camp Alexander.
 Scouts should bring a flashlight or Head Lamp head lamp to safely get around at night.
-Event Equipment Coordinate with your patrol to make sure you have all the equipment necessary to